heisenberg141/Drowsiness-Detection/README.md

 if you are using a USB web camera, you need to make a slight change in the code. on the line no. 80, set the usePicamera=False.

-## Run the following commandin the program directory:
+## Run the following command in the program directory:
 python pi_detect_drowsiness.py --cascade haarcascade_frontalface_default.xml --shape-predictor shape_predictor_68_face_landmarks.dat